IATI/ckanext-iati/README.rst

     # Allowed values for the IATI Standard Version (iati_version) field, default is '1.01 1.02 1.03 1.04 2.01'
     #iati.standard_versions

+    # Set a user agent string used by ckanext-archiver when making requests
+    ckanext.archiver.user_agent_string = "IATI Registry (CKAN)"

 To ensure that the logging for the archiver works fine and prevent permissions